codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"It is useless to attempt to reason a man out of a thing he was never reasoned into." - Jonathan Swift
+"Many have died; you also will die.
+The drum of death is being beaten.
+The world has fallen in love with a dream.
+Only sayings of the wise will remain." - Kabir

 <!-- Powered By zenquotes.io -->
 ```